woocommerce/icons-for-features/readme.txt

 = 1.1.0 =
 * 2014-10-15
-* Adds the Chosen script, in order to improve the icon slection experience.
+* Adds the Chosen script, in order to improve the icon selection experience.

 = 1.0.0 =
 * 2014-03-18